-Since then, I have used my psychoanalytic training to work both in private practice and with challenging clients in community mental health. [link "community mental health to Psya at Work in the Community page when it is made]
+Since then, I have used my psychoanalytic training to work both in private practice and with challenging clients in community mental health.

 At BGSP, I enjoy working as a teacher, supervisor, and training analyst.
 I came to this country from Italy when I was 13, and I especially appreciate the challenges facing international students.

 Fantasy, addiction, applied analysis in community mental health, parenting.